francescocarpanese/fusionpipe/docs/docs/user_guide/develop_node.md

 uv run python init_node_kernel.py
 ```
 This command set-up a Jupyter kernel with the same name as your `node_id`, in your home folder.

+See also [Best practices/Develop your pipeline together with your custom package](best_practices_pipeline_package.md) for more details on how to develop a node while developing your custom python package versioned with `.git`.